 If you cannot afford a face mask, you can get it from a distribution point.
 More information on the distribution of face masks can be found on the Siun sote website (only in Finnish).

-Recommendations that are valid in North Karelia:
+Recommendations currently in force in North Karelia:

 - Indoor group exercise for adults and group hobbies should be suspended.
 This recommendation does not concern school physical education.